 Strategy #8: All-in-one or one-stop-shop

-This strategy can be applied when a specific segment of your market need various, often fragmented and poorly integrated tools or services to manage (an aspect of) their business.
+This strategy can be applied when a specific segment of your market needs various, often fragmented, and poorly integrated tools or services to manage (an aspect of) their business.

 The first two examples below illustrate the importance of focusing on a specific segment of the market to succeed at this strategy.

 3 B2B tech examples with insider tips